Kruk2/jasna/README.md

 - improve performance (this version is very simple
 - proper VR support
 - TVAI and SeedVR
+- Proper stream that can be played in Stash (and maybe others?)

 ### Usage
 Go to releases page and download last package.
 Built for windows on cuda 13.0.
 Make sure that ```ffmpeg``` and ```mkvmerge``` is in your path.
-You can download mkvmerge [here](https://mkvtoolnix.download/downloads.html)
+You can download mkvmerge [here](https://mkvtoolnix.download/downloads.html).
+First run might be slow because models will be compiled for your hardware.
+Remember to have up to date nvidia drivers.

 ### Install (editable)